BeemaRajan/WhisperSynth/dataset_card.md

 ---

 ## **7. Future Improvements**
 - Expand the dataset to include more `.wav` files and corresponding `.txt` settings.
+- Increase number of settings on `.txt` files
 - Incorporate `.fxp` files into the dataset for direct preset generation.

 ---